 Selecting the right shampoo is the first step in building an effective hair care regimen of products that support the vitality of your hair.
 You may be using the wrong type of shampoo if you find that your hair feels stripped or extremely dry after you have washed your hair with it.
 Your shampoo should remove dirt and build-up from your hair but it shouldn’t leave it feeling dry and brittle like hay.

-Clarifying Shampoos will remove dirt and grime from your hair, unclog the scalp and remove product build-up.
+Remove dirt and grime from your hair, unclog the scalp and remove product build-up.
 They can also be drying to the hair when used regularly but they are very necessary, especially if you use a lot of different styling products on your natural hair.
 Clarifying shampoos not only remove build-up from your scalp and hair, they also remove the natural oils from your scalp.
 When you use them, it’s vital to follow-up with a moisturizing conditioner to restore the loss of moisture in your hair.
 These are best for naturals who regularly use heavy creams, butters, and oils such as shea butter and castor oil.

-Moisturizing Shampoos are gentler and they work to remove dirt and grime from the hair while adding moisture.
+These are gentler and work to remove dirt and grime from the hair while adding moisture.
 The best moisturizing shampoos are those that do not contain sulfates or say “sulfate-free” on the label.
 Many shampoos contain sulfates such as sodium lauryl sulfate or ammonium lauryl sulfate.
 Although sulfates work by attaching themselves to dirt, oil, and grime to allow them to be easily removed from the hair, sulfates can also be drying to your natural hair when used regularly.

 Deciding on which type of shampoo your hair needs, all depends on the state of your hair.
 Clarifying shampoos work best for naturals who may use a lot of different products on the hair or for those who may work out often.
 Moisturizing shampoos are best for naturals who may need a boost in moisture but also want a clean, healthy scalp.